EngMohammed40/EngMohammed40/README.md

 - **Military Status:** Exempt

 ## Objective
-A senior backend Laravel developer with 3+ years of hands-on experience designing, developing, and implementing applications, websites, and solutions using a range of technologies and programming languages.
-Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a backend developer.
+A senior backend Laravel developer with 5 years of hands-on experience designing, developing, and implementing applications, websites, and solutions using a range of technologies and programming languages.

-## Education
-- **Salah Aldeen High School** (2014-2017)
-  - Excellent 99.6%
-- **Faculty of Petroleum and Mining Engineering, Suez University** (2017–2022)
-  - Very Good 83.45%

 ## Experience
 - **Senior Backend Laravel Developer at Ultimerce** (2022-Present)